We created Pandora to put the Music Genome Project directly in your hands

 stations that play only music you like

-In 2013, Swamp Dogg received a considerable boost in profile when Alive Naturalsound reissued Total Destruction to Your Mind and Rat On! in March; the albums were scheduled to be followed by reissues of Gag a Maggot and some of Williams' '70s productions for other artists. ~ Stephen Thomas Erlewine, Rovi
+In 2013, Swamp Dogg received a considerable boost in profile when Alive Naturalsound reissued Total Destruction to Your Mind and Rat On! in March; the albums were scheduled to be followed by reissues of Gag a Maggot and some of Williams' '70s productions for other artists.
+Alive Naturalsound were presumably happy with their Swamp Dogg reissue series, as they opted to release a new album from the Dogg, The White Man Made Me Do It, in 2014. ~ Stephen Thomas Erlewine, Rovi